LIS

 Historical Notes

-G. Mellorine mix is the pasteurized unfrozen combination of ingredients that when frozen while stirring will produce a product conforming to the definition of mellorine.
+B. Mellorine mix is the pasteurized, unfrozen combination of ingredients that, when frozen while stirring, will produce a product conforming to the description of mellorine in 21 CFR 135.130.

 Statutory Authority